-In a restaurant, café, bakery or any food related businesses, the kitchen is the most integral and the busiest as well.
-Efficiency is important when running a big or even a small commercial kitchen.
-You have to keep a fast pace, while ensuring food quality and sanitation.
-That’s why it is vital to keep everything as organized as it should be.
-So we listed out some tips on how to organize and clean up your kitchen.
+In a restaurant, café, bakery, or any food-related business, the kitchen is the most important and busiest area.
+Efficiency matters when running a commercial kitchen, whether big or small.
+You need to keep a fast pace while maintaining food quality and sanitation.
+That’s why keeping everything organized is essential.
+Here are some tips on how to organize and tidy up your commercial kitchen.

 Lay it out

-Our imagination can sometimes take us way too far, leading us to buy more and more things we don’t actually need.
-So to get a better picture of how you are going to organize your kitchen, it’s always good to lay it out on paper.
-This would also help in making sure that things won’t go out of place.
+Our imagination can sometimes take us too far, leading us to buy more things than we actually need.
+To get a better picture of how you want to organize your kitchen, it is always helpful to plan it on paper first.
+This can also help make sure that everything has a proper place.

 Keep within your reach

-Have you ever heard of a pan or a spatula fallen into somebody’s head in your kitchen?
-Yes?
-Then maybe your tools are not in their rightful places.
-Length and distance are also important considerations when organizing your kitchen, and to avoid such accidents, keep your tools at a height and measurement that anyone can reach.
+Have you ever heard of a pan or spatula falling on someone’s head in the kitchen?
+If yes, then your tools may not be stored in the right places.
+Height, distance, and accessibility are important when organizing a kitchen.
+To avoid accidents, keep tools at a height and location that your staff can easily reach.

 You need space